New cabinets can enhance your kitchen’s appearance, add value to your home and improve how your kitchen functions.

 Stock, Semi-Custom or Custom

-A good starting point in selecting your cabinets is to determine the options, availability and specialization your kitchen project timeframe and budget requires, then decide if stock, semi-custom or custom cabinets best suit your needs.
+A good starting point in selecting your cabinets is to determine the options, availability and specialization your kitchen project timeframe and budget requires, then decide if stock, semi-stock or custom cabinets best suit your needs.
 Stock

 – These cabinets offer economical pricing, a wide range of standard sizes, styles and finishes and are often available the same day or within a few days of purchase.
 Stock cabinets typically offer some options for specialty functions, and can be an ideal solution for projects with limited budgets.
 They are often built in widths of 3” increments ranging from 12” to 60” wide.
 Standard heights range from 30”-36” with above-stove cabinets in heights of 12”-18”.
 Semi-Custom